ducksouplab/ducksoup/README.md

 For the time being only float values are allowed when controlling properties.

-### Fake effect

-You may use this reserved effect name (either for `audioFx` or `videoFx`):

-- `passthrough` instantiates a minimal GStreamer that copies source to sink (input to output) without any depaying/decoding, processing nor file recording

-It may be useful for debugging streaming quality issues, but won't even trigger file recording.

 ### Player API

 Instantiation is an async operation : `const dsPlayer = await DuckSoup.render(mountEl, peerOptions, embedOptions);`